 In this model, a foreign buyer purchases a product that is shipped directly from the factory, saving the supplier both transit time and transportation costs.
 This option may limit the product selections.
 The sales company never takes physical possession of the products.
 This opens possibilities for the factory name and location to be disclosed and can impact trust building with your retailers and factory.

 Foreign Warehouse—Factory to Warehouse in Foreign Market

 Holding inventory in a warehouse located in a foreign market near retail customers allows for flexibility in servicing the region.
-For examples, a warehouse in a trade zone such as The Netherlands provides the capability to pick and pack orders for distribution in the European Union.
 This option increases flexibility to sell smaller quantities to small retailers.
 Added costs for storage must be considered.

 A product supplier might use any or all four of the supply chain models to service varied customers in different markets.

-Factors to consider when setting prices included your company’s export objective, market dynamics, costs associated with exporting the product, and sales strategy.
+Factors to consider when setting prices include your company’s export objective, market dynamics, costs associated with exporting the product, and sales strategy.
 Understand your true costs in order to set correct prices.
 Prices might be bottom-up—based on your costs, or top down—what the market can bear.
 Supply chain alternatives, sales channels, currency selection, exchange rates, collection/payment, letters of credit will all impact your pricing strategies.
 New tariffs may affect market conditions in the countries you had planned to enter and affect your profit margins.

 Export Mechanics and Compliance

 A tip sheet that outlined the vocabulary for international rules for the interpretations of the most commonly used international trading terms.
 The visual chart highlighted the spectrum of responsibilities and associated costs.

 More knowledge will reduce or remove uncertainties arising from differing interpretations.
 Managing compliances requires careful preparation, including product compliances for types of materials used, product testing required, electrical voltage and packaging requirements—language, labeling, measurements.